niftools/blender_niftools_addon/nif4_import_237_readme.txt

 1.0.6
 Added Amorilia's corrections to the import of UV seams.
 Changed the name of the file to reflect the fact that the importer is version specific.
+As of this version the licensing is under a BSD license, to avoid confusion when distributing together with Amorilia's export script.
+However, copyright on the two script is still with the respective authors.
+Also, all previous versions of this script are still to be considered as governed by the GPL license.
+I also removed a small portion of the readme regarding python setup, as it was confusing, redundant and most likely just wrong.
+For the moment I'll rely on the Blender's user forums, until I can come up with a decent tutorial on setting up python properly.